ldalzotto/Engine/doc/docs/GPU.md

 **ShaderParameter:**

-A ShaderParameter is a buffer or image that is binded at a certain location of the shader to be used by the program. <br/>
+A ShaderParameter is a buffer or image that is bound at a certain location of the shader to be used by the program. <br/>
 ShaderParameters can be UniformHost, UniformGPU or TextureGPU.

 **Material:**

 A Material is an array of ShaderParameters.

 # Graphics binding

-The graphics binding object allows to notify to the GPU all data needed to perform a draw call. <br/>
+The graphics binding object allows notifying to the GPU all data needed to perform a draw call. <br/>
-Binding draw commands are sended to the graphics command buffer.
-A specific bindind order must be respected as validation is performed for every binding. <br/>
+Binding draw commands are sent to the graphics command buffer.
+A specific binding order must be respected as validation is performed for every binding. <br/>

 <svg-inline src="./gpu_bind_order.svg"></svg-inline>

-Once an object has been binded, it will still be binded until another one takes it's place.
-This means that we don't have to re-bind the GraphicsPass or the Shader when we bind another set of ShaderParameters. <br/>
+Once an object has been bound, it will still be bound until another one takes its place.
+This means that we don't have to re-bind the graphics pass or the Shader when we bind another set of ShaderParameters. <br/>
-ShaderParameters can be binded at any position, they also stay binded at the desired index until another one takes place.
+ShaderParameters can be bound at any position, they also stay bound at the desired index until another one takes place.

 # Presentation